HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Watson-IoT-Platform/README.md

 <img src="images/responses.png" width="500">

-The remaining part of the flow allows the user to inject enable/disable of each pin to the mote.
+The remaining part of the flow allows the user to inject enable or disable of each pin to the mote.

 # Manager Dashboard #